 The most cost effective way to complete the engineering design is to use the USFS Restoration Team for survey, Greg Kuyumijan to design the project, and USFS staff time as design oversight.
-However, this staffing needs to be further evaluated and if project design will be sub-contracted to an engineering design firm, then that change will be reflected in the final proposal.
-CCNRD will work with USFS staff to ensure that project design stays on schedule and design deliverables are met.
-If needed, certain tasks could be sub-contracted to minimize costs and keep the project on schedule.
+However, the current cost proposal assumes that design will be subcontracted to an engineering design firm.
+CCNRD will work with USFS staff and the engineering design consultant to ensure that project design stays on schedule and design deliverables are met.